WebSpellChecker/webspellchecker-proofread-api-jsclient/README.md

 # Spellcheck | Grammarcheck JavaScript API

-Browser and Node Javascript API which provide methods for spell and grammar check and methods for managing user dictionary.
+Browser and Node API which provide methods for spell and grammar check and methods for managing user dictionary.
 Full list of parameters and methods you can find by following
 <a target="_blank" href="http://dev.webspellchecker.net/api/webapi/WEBSPELLCHECKER.html#.initWebApi">link</a>

 ## Getting Started